 Certificate in Counselling Studies Level 3 CPCAB

-This course provides learning experiences which will enable you to develop and practice counselling skills.
+This course provides learning experiences which will enable you to develop and practise counselling skills.
 It will also increase your knowledge/understanding of such skills and look at counselling theories in more depth.
 It is specifically designed for those who want to take the next step towards training to become a counsellor.
+The awarding body for this course is the Counselling & Psychotherapy Central Awarding Body (CPCAB).

 - Course Information